S. Walker's Hotel: Description

 S. Walker's Hotel is a three-story, side-gable building with a symmetrical five-bay front facade with a center entrance, displaying both Greek Revival and Italianate architectural elements.
 It is constructed of solid, load-bearing red brick walls with yellow-brownish sandstone trim.
 A two-story ell projects from the rear.
 The eaves of the shallow roof are supported by regularly spaced brackets, and two brick chimneys are placed at either end of the roof.

 The front facade contains a center entrance with two windows on either side; the entryway itself contains sidelights and a transom above.
 The stories above each contain six regularly spaced windows, unaligned with the first story openings.
-The side elevations each contain four windows in each story.
+Each side elevations contain four windows in each story.
 Nearly all the windows are six-over-six double-hung units, many with original glazing.
 Sandstone lintels cap all the windows.

 The building is set very close to the highway, and upon a slight rise, with a concrete retaining wall supporting the hillock.
 Opposite the highway, the hill falls away, exposing the basement story of the hotel.
 Across the highway is the wooden Walker Tavern, now part of the Cambridge Junction Historic State Park.
 Three historically contributing outbuildings are also located on the property, two board and batten barns dating from c.
 1870, and one board-sided barn constructed in the 1920s.